bancika/diy-layout-creator/Manual.md

   * On **Windows** run the installer wizard and follow the steps
   * On **Linux/Unix** (will also work on **Mac OSX** if using multi-platform build): extract the entire *diylc-[version number].ZIP* file into a separate directory, open the terminal, change the directory to the directory where all the files are extracted (**cd `<`path to diylc3`>`**), set the file *run.sh* to be executable by typing **chmod +x run.sh**, then type **./run.sh** which is the same as **sh run.sh**
   * On **OSX** just run the package to install DIYLC

+### Installing on OSX Sierra and El Captain ###

+Since version 4.0.0, DIYLC runs on Java 8 which helps with newer Mac machines, but can cause issues on older Sierra and El Captain Macs.
+If the OSX application bundle "diylc-4.X.Y-osx.zip" fails on Sierra and El Captain, but you can still run the multi-platform version.
+Just download the latest "diylc-4.X.Y.zip" (without the "osx" in the name), extract it somewhere and go to the Terminal.

+Change the permissions of run.sh file to be able to run it using

+`sudo chmod 755 run.sh`

+and finally run the app using

+`./run.sh`

+This works on my test machine with Sierra.

 ### User interface ###